 Every colloid consists of two parts: (1) colloidal particles and (2) the dispersing medium.
 The dispersing medium is the substance in which the colloidal particles are distributed.
 In muddy water, for example, the colloidal particles are tiny grains of sand, silt, and clay.
 The dispersing medium is the water in which these particles are suspended.

 Many colloidal minerals claim to be organic due to the fact that they come from prehistoric mineral deposits such as humic shale and that some of the minerals are bound to carbon.
 We find it interesting that by this definition of organic, coal and many petroleum products are also organic.
 Any discussion about a mineral being “organic” is a distraction.
 In food products, “organic” has come to mean lacking pesticides and pollutants.
 Hence, someone might think of “organic” as being healthier, but from a chemistry definition, minerals are inherently “inorganic.”
 A person might consume minerals that are found in, say, a vegetable, (hence the source is organic) but that does not mean the minerals themselves are organic.
 It just means the plant took those minerals up from the soil.

 A Caution about colloidal mineral products: Many colloidal trace mineral products (even though not represented on the label) have aluminum and phosphate as their two most prominent elements.

 Practical differences between Colloidal and Ionic Minerals:

 In addition to comparing the definitions of the two forms, one important comparison is size.
-Here we use magnesium as an example to illustrate.
+Here we use magnesium as an example to illustrate this point.